Angelxd0714/usersPrueba/README.md

 - Java 17 or higher
 - Maven 3.6 or higher
 - Docker (optional, for containerization)
-- PostgreSQL (or adjust the database configuration as needed)
+- h2 (or adjust the database configuration as needed)

 ## 🛠️ Installation